-(1) The target number of stock units to be awarded was determined by dividing the executive's target bonus opportunity by \$318.83, the closing stock price as of March 16, 2021.

-(2) Consistent with the cash bonus program, the executive may vest in up to 150% of the target number of shares underlying the bonus stock award, including the effect of the accelerators.
-For Mr. Ittycheria, 439 shares underlying his bonus stock award vested for the first half of fiscal year 2022 and 879 shares underlying the bonus stock award vested for the second half of fiscal year 2022.
+- 1) The target number of stock units to be awarded was determined by dividing the executive's target bonus opportunity by \$298.26, the closing stock price as of March 15, 2022. - (2) Consistent with the cash bonus program, the executive may vest in up to 150% of the target number of shares underlying the bonus stock award, including the effect of the accelerators.
+For Mr. Ittycheria, 1,409 shares underlying the bonus stock award vested for fiscal year 2023.
 For Messrs.
-Gordon and Porter, 331 shares underlying their bonus stock award vested for the first half of fiscal year 2022 and 663 shares underlying the bonus stock award vested for the second half of fiscal year 2022.
-The first half vesting was capped at 100%, with additional amounts earned paid as part of the second half vesting, consistent with the methodology described above for the bonus compensation program.
+Gordon and Porter, 1,063 shares underlying the bonus stock award vested for fiscal year 2023.

-The performance-based bonus award payments made to our named executive officers for fiscal year 2022 are set forth in the "Summary Compensation Table" below.
+The performance-based bonus award payments made to our named executive officers for fiscal year 2023 are set forth in the "Summary Compensation Table" below.